 Circularity is a beautiful, calming, and healthy process.
 We are big fans of closing the loop: knowing where our stuff comes from and where it belongs next.
 This interconnectedness is no different for our “food stuff.”
 Composting helped us understand what is “food” vs. a “food-like object” (often harmful to soil, and our bodies) and thus rely less on packaged, processed goods.
 We don’t feel as guilty if we overbought produce because at least it can become food for another living organism (plus, noticing the patterns of over/under-buying helped us budget better for next time).

 Do you compost?
 Share why or why not in the comments.

-What happens next?
+What happens next to your compost deposits?
 Watch this video from Lucy Biggers

 What you cannot compost: